Mohamed Zahir Hussain: Awards and recognitions

 Hussain received the Maldivian government's special award for completing his PhD in 2001, National Award of Recognition in 1989, Minivan 25 National Award in 1990, the Alimas Galan journalism award, President's Award for Special Achievement in 2001, Order of Izzuddin in 2008, and the Highest Honour for Service in the Education sector in 2024.

+In January 2026, Hussain was awarded with a gold medal for promoting cricket in the Maldives during his tenure as the Sports minister.

 Hussain had been hailed as the 'father of journalism in Maldives' through the creation of his newspaper Haveeru Daily.
-During Haveeru Daily's timespan, it served as the most popular print and news outlet in the country and believed to be the golden age of journalism in the Maldives.
+During Haveeru Dailys timespan, it served as the most popular print and news outlet in the country and believed to be the golden age of journalism in the Maldives.

 Family life

 His wife was Naalia Ibrahim Kaleyfaan, who died in 2021 while receiving treatment in ADK Hospital.
 He has three children – Leena Zahir Hussain, Vail Zahir Hussain and Lubna Mohamed Zahir Hussain.